How to choose paint colours: a complete guide for Toronto homeowners

 Frequently Asked Questions

-North-facing rooms receive cool, indirect light that can make colors appear darker and cooler.
+North-facing rooms receive cool, indirect light that can make colours appear darker and cooler.
 Choose warm tones like soft yellows, warm beiges, warm grays with yellow/beige undertones, cream whites, or muted terracotta to counteract the cool light.
 Avoid cool blues or grays which will feel cold and unwelcoming in north-facing spaces.

-The most universally appealing neutral colors are warm whites and creams (classic, timeless), warm grays (sophisticated, contemporary), greige (perfect gray-beige hybrid), soft warm taupe (elegant without being trendy), and cool light gray (modern, fresh).
+The most universally appealing neutral colours are warm whites and creams (classic, timeless), warm grays (sophisticated, contemporary), greige (perfect gray-beige hybrid), soft warm taupe (elegant without being trendy), and cool light gray (modern, fresh).
 These work in every home style and appeal to the broadest range of buyers.